 - Health and Social Work (2018)

 - Life and Medical Sciences (2023)

 We have held the HR Excellence in Research (HREiR) award since 2010, recognising our efforts to enhance working conditions for our researchers.
 Among other aims, the principles of HREiR include promoting diversity and equality in all aspects of the recruitment and career management of researchers.

 The Stonewall Diversity Champions Programme ensures that all LGBTQ+ staff are accepted without exception in the workplace.
 We are proud to have renewed our membership of the programme in 2021 to further embed LGBTQ+ inclusion for our staff and students.
-We will be reviewing the requirements of the Workplace Equality Index and developing a plan for a submission over the next twelve months.
+We recently submitted for the Stonewall Workplace Equality Index in November 2023 and we await to receive our feedback.

 We are committed to the Student Minds’ University Mental Health Charter, which provides a framework that supports the mental health of students and staff.

-Our staff can also receive free professional counselling, legal advice or guidance in areas such as debt management via our partnership with experts Validium.
-We have used our affiliation with Validium, and relationships with the NHS and the Samaritans, to offer workshops and training to staff, supporting them in managing their own mental health and for managers, that of their team members.
+Our staff can also receive free professional counselling, legal advice or guidance in areas such as debt management via our partnership with experts HealthHero Assist.
+We have used our affiliation with HealthHero Assist, and relationships with the NHS and the Samaritans, to offer workshops and training to staff, supporting them in managing their own mental health and for managers, that of their team members.